pieterjanv/io-ts-extended/README.md

 - The package was built having `compilerOptions.strictFunctionTypes` set to `false` in `tsconfig.json`.
 The application of many functions provided by this package will fail to compile if this is not the case.

+### Every type should be uniquely named

+Some types take a name as an argument, and it is important that every type is uniquely named.
+The reason is that during the extension testing process, the source and target name are used to avoid infinite loops.
+If two types have the same name, the extension testing logic may give an incorrect result.